Director, Child Study Center

 Dr. Cleveland’s research focuses on the intersection of genetic and environmental influences.
 He is particularly interested in the contextual moderation of both genetic and shared environmental influences on adolescent risk behaviors.
 A related interest is using genetically informative designs to examine causal hypotheses and putative mechanisms regarding the links between adolescent experiences and later outcomes, both positive and negative.
 Before coming to Penn State, Dr. Cleveland published a series of studies that suggest evocative and active G-E correlations involving received parenting and exposure to peer substance use.
 He has extended this line of research at Penn State by leading the efforts (with David Vandenbergh and Mark Feinberg) to add candidate genes to the PROSPER study (developed by Mark Greenberg).
 Adding candidate genes (e.g., DRD4, DAT1) to the quasi-experimental design of PROSPER creates a novel opportunity to examine gene-environment transactions involving family and peer contexts from early adolescence to young adulthood.

 Dr. Kristin Buss is interested in emotional development and temperamental variation from birth through early childhood.
 Her work spans multiple areas of research within social development, psychobiology, and neuroscience.
-Her current work is focused on the development of risk for adjustment problems, such as anxiety symptoms in toddlers with fearful temperaments.
-This work has demonstrated significant effects for types of situations where children show fear as well as their physiological stress reactivity.
-Kristin is also the Co-Director of the Harrisburg Center for Healthy Child Development.
-In her work in Harrisburg, Kristin is on the Advisory Board of Parents and Children Together (PACT), a community-university partnership to encourage communication and trust between university researchers and Harrisburg community members.
-Kristin is also the PI on a community-based participatory research pilot examining factors that influence children’s anxiety in a high risk underserved community such as Harrisburg.
+Her current work is focused on the development of risk for adjustment problems, with particular focus on the development of anxiety symptoms for children with fearful temperaments.
+This work has implications for identifying which fearful children are at risk for developing anxiety problems.
+Kristin is also the Director of the Harrisburg Center for Healthy Child Development and Parents and Children Together (PACT).
+In this capacity she oversees a community-university partnership to encourage communication and trust between university researchers and Harrisburg community members.
+Kristin is also the PI on a community-based participatory research pilot examining factors that influence children’s anxiety in a high risk underserved communities and Co-PI on two anxiety prevention projects.